-A GAMBLING DEBT CASE. -The case of Doble v.
-Webb heard at Whitby Monday before Judge Burnham, was found highly interesting.
-Webb keeps a licensed hotel at Uxbridge, and last summer spent several nights playing poker at his hotel with one Morgan, alias Herriman, from Owen Sound.
-In the end Morgan had Webb's note for \$250, and this note he sold to one Doble of Toronto.
-When the note became due and payment was demanded Webb refused to honor it, claiming that it was given as a gambling debt and was illegal, Doble proved by Morgan that Webb borrowed the money straight from him and asserted that he owned a farm and his Lotel.
-One Armstrong, who was consulted by Morgan before loaning the money, testified that he saw the transaction, and that it was regular enough.
-The testimony was conflicting from the gamblers on both sides, but the judge gave judgment for plaintiff for the note and costs.
-THE WHITBY Assizes. -The spring assizes opened Tuesday before Mr. Justice Rose.
+THE WHITBY ASSIZES. -The spring assizes opened Tuesday before Mr. Justice Rose.
 There were several important cases.
 The crown business was conducted by Mr. Hugh O'Leary, Q. C., Lindsay.
-The only case gone into Tuesday was an action brought on by Dr. Nation of Uxbridge to medical attendance upon the family of Henry Jones, a wealthy hardware mer-chant of Uxbridge.
+The only case gone into Tuesday was an action brought on by Dr. Nation of Uxbridge to recover the amount of a bill of \$268 for medical attendance upon the family of Henry Jones, a wealthy hardware merchant of Uxbridge.
 It appears that defendant's wife was for years a victim of the morphia habit, and that in 1888 Jones inserted warnings in the local papers of Uxbridge forbidding all parties to trust his wife on his account.
-Besides this, special written notices to this effect were served upon Dr. Nation and some others. the house in all ways except providing fuel.
-Later on Jones called Dr. Nation in this narrowed the case down to the bill for attendance on defendant's deceased wife.
-The jury gave a verdict for the full amount
+Besides this special written notices to this effect were served upon Dr. Nation and some others.
+Jones placed his wife upon an allowance of tions of this great remedy if they will re-member that Dr. Williams' Pink Pills are by their new method, which consists in the house in all ways except providing fuel.
+Later on Jones called Dr. Nation in to attend his wife at different times, and the doctor continued to treat Mrs. Jones until she died a year ago.
+Jones also sets up that the doctor administered doses of morphine to Mrs. Jones which he admitted to those attending would kill one of them.
+In court Jones' counsel admitted liability for the attendance upon the children, so this narrowed the case down to the bill for attendance on defendant's deceased wife.
+The jury gave a verdict for the full amount of plaintiff's claim, less a contra account.